 Business Climate Rating

-- Development of high added value sectors (new technologies, finance, chemicals, pharmaceuticals)
+- Mature high added value sectors (new technologies, finance, chemicals, pharmaceuticals)

-- Major regional and international trading hub and for the financial sector
+- Major (aerial and maritime) transport and trading hub for goods and financial services

-- Large FDI inflows thanks to the advantageous tax regime, political stability, and an excellent business climate
+- Large FDI inflows thanks to the advantageous tax regime, political stability and excellent business climate

-- Leading exporter of capital in Asia through the Temasek and Government of Singapore Investment Corporation (GIC) sovereign funds
+- Leading exporter of capital in Asia through its large sovereign funds

-- Vulnerability to slowdown in the Chinese economy
+- Vulnerability to the slowdown of the Chinese economy